Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 For clarity, values such as “unknown”, “n/a” or “-” MUST NOT be used.

-If a non-empty value is required for an element and the value is empty or the element is omitted, the COUNTER Validation Tool reports a (Critical) Error which would cause the report to fail an audit.
-If Title, Item or Publisher is empty or Data_Type Unspecified is used, the COUNTER Validation Tool reports a Warning which might affect the result of an audit.
-See :numref:`validation-tool` for details on the error levels used by the Validation Tool.
+If a non-empty value is required for an element and the value is empty or the element is omitted, the COUNTER Validator reports a (Critical) Error which would cause the report to fail an audit.
+If Title, Item or Publisher is empty or Data_Type Unspecified is used, the COUNTER Validator reports a Warning which might affect the result of an audit.
+See :numref:`validation-tool` for details on the error levels used by the COUNTER Validator.